How to Prepare for United States Postal Service (USPS) 955 Exam?

 There are two categories of questions on the test: multicraft and spatial reasoning.

-The employment application via USPS 955 exam is free of cost.
+The employment application via USPS 955 exam is free.
 If you see websites charging a fee, it means they are not honest.
 The best practice is to report them to the United States Postal Inspection Service.

-For your best experience, use a P.C. or laptop instead of a mobile device.
-Ensure you use widely used internet browsers like Mozilla Firefox, Chrome, or Opera.
+For your best experience, use a PC or laptop instead of a mobile device.
+Ensure you use widely-used web browsers like Mozilla Firefox, Chrome, or Opera.
 Also, ensure Adobe PDF Reader is installed and allowed on your browser.

 You also must have a valid email account to apply for a job or create your applicant’s profile.
 It is the medium that USPS takes to speak with you regarding your application and job positions, and status.